Customs-Trade Partnership Against Terrorism

 Tenneco is a participant in Customs-Trade Partnership Against Terrorism (C-TPAT), Authorized Economic Operators (AEO) and Partners-in-Protection (PIP).
 As a participant, we have made a firm commitment to enhance the security of goods moving through our international supply chain.
 To implement this commitment, we verify whether our suppliers, vendors, and service providers have active security programs in place.

 It is an important to Tenneco that our suppliers acknowledge and strive to integrate the philosophy of Tenneco’s Security Guidelines into their processes.
 Further, it is our expectation that suppliers will cooperate fully with our Certification Program and return their completed form.

 As you know, the Security Initiatives are voluntary programs, and while Tenneco expects its suppliers to share its commitment to security of the supply chain, it is your decision whether or not to join the program.
 Tenneco's security recommendations are broad and general in nature and not all of the recommendations may be appropriate for every service provider.
 Many providers already have extensive security measures in place, which will coincide with the recommendations listed below.

-Please complete the Trade Best Practices and Security Initiative certification form and return via e-mail.
+Please complete the Tenneco Supply Chain Security Questionnaire and return via e-mail.

 We sincerely appreciate your cooperation and request that your company join us in our efforts to improve our supply chain integrity by embracing the various Security Initiatives and complying with them to the best of your company’s ability.